 <?xml version="1.0"?>-<wap-provisioningdoc allowRemoval="True" name="GetTypicalRegValues/V_1" id="5a63204f-848c-42d5-9c14-4ca070743920"> -<characteristic uuid="f49a9cb5-48e9-47cd-84cc-ef122dcb5d50" type="com.airwatch.getregistryinfo.winmo"> <reg_value value_name="Username" key_name="HKEY_LOCAL_MACHINE\Ident" custom_attribute_name="HKLM_Ident_Username"/> <reg_value value_name="OrigName" key_name="HKEY_LOCAL_MACHINE\Ident" custom_attribute_name="HKLM_Ident_OrigName"/> <reg_value value_name="BootCount" key_name="HKEY_LOCAL_MACHINE\Comm" custom_attribute_name="HKLM_Comm_BootCount"/> <reg_value value_name="DeviceIdAlgorithm" key_name="HKEY_LOCAL_MACHINE\Software\AirWatch" custom_attribute_name="Software_AirWatch_DeviceIdAlgorithm"/> </characteristic></wap-provisioningdoc>

-It must be in the previous format for the XML file to get correctly parsed and the registry settings to be outputted to a key value pair that can be exported back to the UEM console.
+It must be in the previous format for the XML file to parse correctly and for the registry settings to output to a key value pair that is exportable to the Workspace ONE UEM console.
 In this example, the registry key path is “HKEY_LOCAL_MACHINE\Ident” for two of the values and within that key path it is reading the values of “user name” and “OrigName”.
-The ‘custom_attribute_name’ parameter is simply the name of the custom attribute that displays in the console and corresponds to the value read from the device.
+The ‘custom_attribute_name’ parameter is the name of the custom attribute that displays in the console and corresponds to the value read from the device.

 If you want to create custom attributes using a third-party application, you need that application to export an XML file with a key value pair to the Program Files\AirWatch\Cache\CustomAttributes directory on the device.
-Once an XML file with a key value pair is present in this directory, it is parsed by the Workspace ONE Intelligent Hub and included in the next interrogator sample.
+Once an XML file with a key value pair is present in this directory, the Workspace ONE Intelligent Hub parses and includes it in the next interrogator sample.
 The XML key/value pair must be in the following format.